orgMINT/MINT/README.md

 ## <a name='reverse-polish-notation-(rpn)'></a>Reverse Polish Notation (RPN)

 RPN is a [concatenative](https://concatenative.org/wiki/view/Concatenative%20language) way of writing expressions in which the operators come after their operands.
-This makes it very easy to evaluate expressions, since the operands are already on the stack.
+Concatenative languages make use of a stack which is uses to collect data to do work on.
+The results are pushed back on the stack.

 Here is an example of a simple MINT program that uses RPN: